 Apple’s integration works in a way that separates developers from the main problems of voice recognition.
 Apple deals with the voice recognition and interpretation side of things.
 When you query Siri for something, the assistant determines whether to handle the query itself or transfer it to a third party app.

 The information that third-party apps have access to is limited.
 Apple’s voice assistant only conveys the relevant data needed to answer the query made by the user.
 The app then uses various Sirikit APIs to build a response which is then displayed onscreen.
+Although you can ask anything from Siri but only a few apps are compatible with.

 The response APIs in Sirikit are flexible enough to allow third party apps to reply with a custom user interface.
 The API will allow users to complete their tasks in line to the Siri interface without having to directly jump into an app.